lucaelin/text2nosql-demo/README.md

 </details>

-## User-feedback for Retrevial Augmented Few-Shot Prompting
+## User-feedback for Retrieval-Augmented Few-Shot Prompting

 We integrate user-feedback by storing voted good queries in a vector database.
 Prior to query generation the most similar voted search and query is included as